zeldatran87/secured-finance-docs/basics/README.md

 This directory has diagrams to explain how each player, network, and smart contracts interact.
 The interaction is designed using FSM (Finite State Machine); therefore, it is key to look at state transitions for loans and collateral contracts.
 This document aims to help understand how those states change along with a whole lifecycle of a loan transaction.

 **Disclaimer:** Secured Finance is not an intermediary service provider; it is a protocol developer.
-Since this is a peer-to-peer platform, the ownership of funds remain on users; therefore, financial activity and decision making such as funds transfer and sending confirmations have to be made sorely by users.
+Since this is a peer-to-peer platform, the ownership of funds remain on users; therefore, financial activity and decision making such as funds transfer and sending confirmations have to be made solely by users.

 ## Players